 When we believe that we’re just unlucky, it makes life easier.

 We don’t have to accept responsibility for our current life situation.

-If we believe that others are in a better position than us because they worked hard for it, we have to admit that we’re largely to blame for where we are.
+If we believe others are in a better position than us because they worked hard for it, we’re largely to blame for where we are.

 Are you able to increase the good luck that you experience in life?

 Or are you stuck with whatever comes your way?